poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 Topic a little related to the languages but not fully.
 It's also related to how different plugins/packages in the ecosystem handle configuration.
-This may say more about myself but when I used Neovim in the past my config always always ended up being really messy as all the plugins I used like LSP support required me to paste a big bulk of code.
+This may say more about myself but when I used Neovim in the past my config always ended up being really messy as all the plugins I used, like LSP support, required me to paste a big bulk of code.
 I never felt like I understood all the lines in my config.
 In Emacs I somehow ended with a **two times** smaller config with about the same functionality (is some ways more, in other less).
 I almost